 This policy does not form part of any employee's contract of employment and we may amend it at any time.

-16.2.
+15.2.
 Reporting when you are sick

-If you cannot attend work because you are sick or injured you should telephone your manager as early as possible and no later than 1 hour after the time when you are normally expected to start work.
+If you cannot attend work because you are sick or injured you must inform your manager as early as possible within 48 hours.

-16.3.
+15.3.
 Evidence of incapacity